afborchert/astl-c/README.md

 for loop variable k is not initialized at badfor.c:3.8-24: int i, j = 0, k;
 ```

-In the examples directory to find this script at
+In the examples directory this script is to be found at
 _for-loop/check-for-loops.ast_.

 ## Warning